aditiiby/CITS3403_project/README.md

 # Elements Lab!

-A web flask app with lessons and quizzes helping people learn about the basic elements.
+A web flask app with lessons and quizzes helping people learn about the basic elements of a periodic table.

-##Sections
+## Sections
 [Project Overview](#project-overview)
 [To get started](#to-get-started)

-##Project Overview
+## Project Overview
+The aim of this project is to create a web app where people can learn about the basic elements in a periodic table.
+Users have lessons on six main elements which all have a quiz at then end of the lesson.
+The progress is tracked by users completing their quizzes.

+### As outlined by the project guidelines we have included these features:
+* A main webpage explaining the theme of the website
+* A signup/signin feature for new and returning users
+* A few pages on the lessons regarding the elements
+* Quizzes on each of the lesson pages
+* A profile page with feedback and results
+* An about page with authors information.

 ## To get started